JulianKingman/ynab-ifttt/readme.md

 In order to go live as a public service, the tests need to be fleshed out, as I frankly ignored most of that part of the IFTTT documentation.

+### Note on reliability

+I have seen this fail a couple times due to timeouts.
+Some queries to YNAB take upwards of 6s, possibly longer; I'm not sure that IFTTT waits that long.
+Also Heroku goes to sleep when not in use, so for best performance, wake it up before using it.

 ## Helpful links

 Video demo: https://www.youtube.com/watch?v=x3Z9DQ2_tno